jennis0/monster-wizard/README.md

 Technically the output generated is not a foundry compendium, but the import/export format expected by Mana's Compendium Importer module(https://foundryvtt.com/packages/mkah-compendium-importer).
 Additionally, monster/feature/spell images, and spell descriptions cannot be added as they are not included within the texts.

 As a work-around, we support using existing foundry compendia to provide spells and feature images.
-To do this, export any spell, item, or feature compendiums you want to use from Foundry (using Mana's importer) and put them in a folder called './foundry' in the directory you are running in.
-These will be picked up and used to correctly link spells and add images to imported features.
+See the later setup step.

 ## Python Setup
 Optionally, create a virtual environment